;

 Top banks

-If you open a bank account in Argentina and receive a credit card, it will be a local card.
-You won't be able to use this card outside of the country.
-Or pay online on websites without local Argentinian channels.
-You can also receive a credit card with international coverage but not so many people do it.
-Every payment outside of the country is extremely expensive.
-Payers must pay 25 percent for purchases and expenses abroad that exceed a limit of USD 300 dollars per month with credit and debit cards.
-E-wallets and crypto payments are the best options for international shopping.
-Besides taxation, Argentinians use crypto currencies to save money.
-Local currency isn't stable.
+If you open a bank account in Argentina and receive a credit card, it will typically be a local card.
+You won’t be able to use this card outside Argentina or pay online on websites without local Argentinian payment channels.
+Some Argentinians can get a credit card with international coverage, but this is less common.
+Payments abroad are extremely expensive, as users must pay 25 percent tax on purchases and expenses over USD 300 per month with credit and debit cards.
+For international shopping, e-wallets and crypto payments are preferred solutions.
+Many Argentinians use cryptocurrencies to save money and protect against local currency instability.
+Digital wallets, online payment platforms, and cryptocurrencies are increasingly important for cross-border transactions, secure payments, and fintech adoption in Argentina.

 Top payment methods